Groundworks/RAD-Development-Teams/Trello.md

 ## Roles

-There are two main roles, the **Product Owner** (or Product Associate), and a **Developer**, however there is only one team.
+There are two main roles, the **Product Owner** and a **Developer**.
-The PO is part of the development team, but they have a different responsibilities.
+While the Product Owner is part of the development team they have different responsibilities.

 Each role affects the feature queue differently.
 The PO adds and prioritizes features in the backlog,